tahardi/bearclave/README.md

 ## What's Included?

-- **Introduction to TEEs**: A high-level overview of TEEs and popular platforms such as AWS Nitro, AMD SEV-SNP, and Intel TDX
+- **Introduction to TEEs** A high-level overview of TEEs and popular platforms such as AWS Nitro, AMD SEV-SNP, and Intel TDX
-- **Cloud Integration Guides**: Detailed instructions for configuring the cloud resources needed to build and deploy TEE applications on AWS and GCP
+- **Setup Guides** Instructions for configuring the cloud resources needed to build and deploy TEE applications on AWS and GCP
-- **Platform-Agnostic Code**: A framework for developing applications on various TEE platforms.
+- **Platform-Agnostic Code** A framework for developing applications on various TEE platforms.
 Bearclave abstracts away platform-specific details so you can more easily write portable applications without worrying about the idiosyncrasies of the underlying TEE implementation
-- **Practical Code Examples**: Demonstrations of how to compile, deploy, and interact with real-world applications on different TEE platforms
+- **Practical Code Examples** Demonstrations of how to compile, deploy, and interact with real-world applications on different TEE platforms

 Additionally, Bearclave includes a **"No TEE" development mode**, allowing you to develop and test your application without a TEE instance.
 This reduces costs